botaul/botmaster/README.md

 ### Heroku limitations
 - 550 free dyno hours, you can upgrade to 1000 hours by adding credit card to your account.
 - Dyno cycling (restart), so `add_admin`, `rm_admin`, `add_blacklist`, `rm_blacklist`,
-`switch on/off`, and all temporary db (including Github database) won't work perfectly.
+`switch on/off`, and all temporary db won't work perfectly.
 It would be better if you use Heroku database services e.g. Postgres.
 Please setting `Blacklist_words`, `Admin_id`, and etc. before deploying to Heroku.
 Database will be changed to Postgres in future updates.